Entry Level SEO Tips

 If you are building a website for your business – or any other reason – then you want to make sure that people who are searching for what you have to offer can find your website.

-And despite the steady growth of social media and other platforms, the number one way that people find new websites and new content online is through search engines – primarily Google, but Amazon, YouTube, and other search engines like Bing also come into play.
+And despite the steady growth of social media and other platforms, the number one way that people find new websites and new content online is through search engine marketing – like Google, but Amazon, YouTube, and other search engines like Bing also come into play.

 Furthermore, if your website represents your business, people searching for the type of services you provide or the products you are selling are some of the best leads, since they actively typed those keywords or queries into the search field of a browser.

-In addition, the best SEO strategies or SEO techniques are constantly changing as the search engines update their algorithms, crawl and index new content, and evolve or alter their ranking factors in order to deliver users the best possible results.
+In addition, the best SEO strategies or SEO techniques are constantly changing as the search engine spiders update their algorithms, crawl and index new content, and evolve or alter their ranking factors in order to deliver users the best possible results.

 What is SEO?

-SEO or search engine optimization is the art and science of ensuring that your website, social media posts, or product listings appear at the top of the search engines for keywords that are regularly searched for by people interested in your industry, business, niche, and services.
+SEO or search engine optimization is the art and science of ensuring that your website, social media posts, or product page listings appear at the top of the SEO rankings for keywords that are regularly searched for by people interested in your industry, business, niche, and services.

 Ranking highly for these keywords that are relevant to your content and what services or products your business can provide is perhaps one of the most valuable marketing weapons in today’s arsenal.